 Get stories and expert advice on all things related to college and parenting.

-And on top of all the concerns around COVID-19, students have all of life’s more typical health issues to worry about, too.
+On top of all the concerns around the highly transmissable Delta variant of COVID-19, students have all of life’s more typical health issues to worry about, too.

 There are any number of reasons your student may need to seek medical care during college.
-Some of the most common health needs of college students include care for:
+Some common health needs of college students include care for:

 Reality requires that we plan for the unexpected, so helping your student understand the full range of their healthcare options on and near campus is an important item to check off your list before school starts in the fall.